sotoplatero/apologify/src/content/articles/write-apology-letter-friend-not-reliable/index.md

 ### Apology Letter for Forgetting About a Special Date

-**Scenario Introduction:** You forgot your friend’s birthday, making them feel unimportant.
+**Scenario Introduction:** You forgot your friend's birthday, making them feel unimportant.

 > Dear [Friend's Name],
 >
-> I can’t believe I forgot your birthday.
-I’m so sorry for not being there to celebrate you on your special day.
+> I can't believe I forgot your birthday.
+I'm so sorry for not being there to celebrate you on your special day.
 I know how much you value these moments, and my carelessness may have hurt you deeply.
 >
 > I want to make it up to you and show you just how much you mean to me.
-Let’s plan a day to celebrate!
+Let's plan a day to celebrate!
 I promise to remember all the important moments in your life moving forward and to be the reliable friend you deserve.
 >
 > With love,
 > [Your Name]